Skip to main content

 This inflammatory cascade is further exacerbated by dysregulation of the Hypothalamic-Pituitary-Adrenal (HPA) axis.
 Chronic psychological or physiological stress leads to sustained high levels of cortisol.
 While cortisol has acute anti-inflammatory effects, chronic exposure has a paradoxical and damaging effect on the brain.

 It induces glucocorticoid receptor resistance, particularly in the hippocampus, a structure dense with these receptors.
-This resistance renders neurons unable to respond to cortisol’s signaling, leading to a loss of negative feedback on the and perpetuating a cycle of hypercortisolemia.
+This resistance renders neurons unable to respond to cortisol’s signaling, leading to a loss of negative feedback on the HPA axis and perpetuating a cycle of hypercortisolemia.
 This state is profoundly catabolic for the brain.

 It impairs glucose utilization, reduces brain-derived neurotrophic factor (BDNF), and synergizes with the inflammation caused by sex hormone deficiency.
 The combination of low estradiol/testosterone and high cortisol creates a perfect storm of neurotoxicity, accelerating hippocampal atrophy and cognitive decline.